England Captain BOB LOVE appointed as the first AMBASSADOR for Disability Bowls England

 was a founder member of a multi-sports club for people with disabilities and one of the sports we did was short mat bowls.
 The club used to compete against other similar clubs both regionally and nationally, some of the clubs had long mat bowls as one of their activities.
 This would have been in the early 80’s.

-After finishing with athletics (track) and swimming, at regional, national and inter-national level, I took up the game of bowls more seriously.
+After finishing with athletics (track) and swimming, at regional and international level, I took up the game of bowls more seriously.
 It was a sport I could do at a level that was more than “have a go”.
 In all the sports I have tried it has always been at a competitive level otherwise, for me, it isn’t worth pursuing.

 I won medals at all levels including Paralympic.
 In bowls I have gained medals at all levels including World and Commonwealth Games.
 I have been lucky in that the sports I have been involved in I have been successful.